 Spongebob and Patrick making it up to their titular neighbor in "Giant Squidward" by making him a giant clarinet, showing how bad they feel sometimes for pestering him.
 Shame it doesn't last long.

-"Kracked Krabs".
+"Kracked Krabs."
 After Mr. Krabs loses the cheapest crab award, SpongeBob helps him get it back and they both show semblances of their old personalities.
 They lose it again but they don't care because they still love each other.

-In "Enchanted Tiki Dreams", SpongeBob and Patrick have one of those moments where they realize how miserable they've made Squidward and vow to make it up to him.
+In "Enchanted Tiki Dreams," SpongeBob and Patrick have one of those moments where they realize how miserable they've made Squidward and vow to make it up to him.
 They spend the entire night creating a paradise for him and making sure he has a wonderful time.
 Then, even after it all falls apart, they help him continue to relax.
 After all the crap he has been put through as the series goes on, it is nice to see him actually WIN for a change.

 SpongeBob saving Gary from Mr. Krabs in "The Scent of Money."
 After seeing SpongeBob as a Yes-Man to Mr. Krabs, who got worse and worse each season, this is refreshing to weary fans.
 It also redeems him for his shocking behavior towards Gary in "A Pal for Gary."

-The end of "Love That Squid", where Squidward, after being designated to being a luckless Chew Toy for the bulk of the show, outright succeeds in getting a date with a girl.
+The end of "Love That Squid," where Squidward, after being designated to being a luckless Chew Toy for the bulk of the show, outright succeeds in getting a date with a girl.
 If that isn't the writers deciding to give Squidward a Pet the Dog moment, who knows what is?

 The end of "Free Samples" with Mr. Krabs letting SpongeBob make money angels with him in the big pile of money.
 Made more nice when you consider how Mr. Krabs acted in the past few seasons.

-Karen forgiving Plankton at the end of "Karen 2.0".
+Karen forgiving Plankton at the end of "Karen 2.0."
 After the fight, Karen loses all of her power and is deactivated - and Plankton, instead of going for the formula, removes the battery from Karen 2 and uses it to restore his wife.
 If that doesn't prove he loves his wife, nothing does.

 In "Treats!"
 SpongeBob sleeps next to the pet store to get a can of Gary's beloved Snail Bites as soon as they open.
 Then, when it turns that they're all out, he goes on a world-wide search for the last few cans of Snail Bites just so Gary can be happy.
-After watching the infamous "A Pal for Gary", it's refreshing to see their loving relationship restored.
+After watching the infamous "A Pal for Gary," it's refreshing to see their loving relationship restored.

 In the season finale, "Hello Bikini Bottom": the "Giving Up" duet between SpongeBob and Squidward, where SpongeBob tells Squidward that they can be successful on tour and Squidward seems to like him.
 The Bikini Bottomites who hear it end up loving it.